bkleinen/bkleinen.github.io/hugo/content/classes/ss2022/info1/labs/exercise-08.md

 ## Pre Lab

+Prepare your prelab before coming to class!
+Doing the pre-lab will save you time during the lab.

 **P0**.
 Download and open the [Balls project](https://github.com/htw-imi-info1/exercise08) (concerns Chapter 06 in the book).
 Create a BallDemo object and execute the drawDemo and bounce methods.
 Then read the BallDemo source code.
 Describe, in detail, how these methods work for your report.

 **P1.** Read the documentation of the Canvas class.
 Then answer the following questions in writing, including fragments of Java code: